giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

    1. if it is a checkbox it show if it is selected or not
    2. if it is a range filter, its extremities show the range choosen by the user
    3. if it is a select it show the selected value
+   4. in the map you can select a point and a radius from that point
 3. The list of the hikes is updated according to filters selected

 #### Expected result